qweliant/ankaa/README.md

 - Care network management
 - Support for hemodialysis and blood pressure monitoring
 - Web-based interface for monitoring
+- Integration with existing dialysis equipment

+The system aims to:

+- Reduce anxiety and stress during home dialysis sessions
+- Provide peace of mind for both patients and caregivers
+- Enable faster response to critical situations
+- Make home dialysis more accessible to those who might otherwise be hesitant
+- Create a safety net that works even without immediate medical assistance

 ### Built With